Andelad/project-content-vault/docs/Implementation/FEEDBACK_FEATURE.md

     RAISE EXCEPTION 'Please wait before submitting more feedback';
   END IF;

-  -- Check if user has submitted more than 10 times today IF (
+  -- 10 per day limit
+  IF (
     SELECT COUNT(*) FROM feedback
     WHERE user_id = NEW.user_id